 The state of Pennsylvania provides for both fault and no-fault divorce.
-Typically, it is less expensive to seek a no-fault divorce, but in a limited number of circumstances, it may be strategically necessary to seek a divorce on fault-based grounds.
-Each divorce case is unique, which makes it necessary to seek the assistance of a well-qualified negotiator.
+Typically, it is less expensive to seek a no-fault divorce.
+Still, in a limited number of circumstances, it may be strategically necessary to seek a divorce on fault-based grounds.
+Each divorce case is unique, which makes it essential to seek the assistance of a well-qualified negotiator.
 Contact Dutko Law and see how we can assist you in your divorce proceeding.

 Jurisdiction is an important consideration when filing a divorce complaint.
-Pennsylvania law requires that the party filing the complaint reside in Pennsylvania for at least 6 months immediately preceding the filing of the complaint.
+Pennsylvania law requires that the party filing the complaint reside in Pennsylvania for at least six months immediately preceding the filing of the claim.

 What To Expect From An Experienced Divorce Lawyer